HimanshuAroraDb/pyspark-craftsmanship/README.md

 To install dependencies: `poetry install`

-To run unit tests: `poetry run pytest`
+To run unit tests: `poetry run pytest tests`

 To build a wheel package: `poetry build`